Creatiwity/witycms-doc/teams.md

 ## Add a member

-When you click on “**Add a member**”, you are redirected to a new page, here is where you can create your new member profil.
+When you click on “**Add a member**”, you are redirect to a new page, here is where you can create your new member profil.

 ![](team-02.png)